-If you want to save some money and cut down on ugly hardware, here's how to make an oil drum sink.
+If you want to save money and cut down on ugly hardware, here's how to make an oil drum sink.
 It's pretty straightforward: cut a square hole on the top of the drum, which will serve as the sink bowl, then another square at the side for plumbing.
-A hole punch will come in handy for making holes in the sides of the drum, and a metal sheer can be used to cut through and score and perforate the metal surface.
+A hole punch will come in handy for making holes in the sides of the drum, and a metal sheer can be used to cut through and score, and perforate the metal surface.
 The perforations help you bend and shape the sheet metal to fit around your sink bowl.

 Outdoor Kitchen Sink

 You can paint it whatever color you want and fix the faucet with silicone sealant.
 It's quite easy to make if you follow the video.
-The legs were made of small pieces of leftover wood which were held together with brads; the top was made from old bed slats, and the white faucet came out of an old sink.
+The legs were made of small pieces of leftover wood held together with brads; the top was made from old bed slats, and the white faucet came out of an old sink.
 After sealing it with silicone caulk, he applied two coats of bright red paint.
 Now, his new sink is additional seating that instantly upgrades the decor of his backyard!

 How To Build A Outdoor Sink: